pepopowitz/tdd-workshop/module-5c/README.md

 # Module 5 - Real-life TDD

+Module 5 gives you experience with applying TDD to real-life problems.

 ## Fixing bugs

+One of the best places to introduce TDD into a project is by fixing bugs.
+This submodule will show you how to fix bugs with TDD, giving you confidence to introduce it into your projects.

 Fixing bugs -
   1. People who don't use capital letters are not getting results.